apache/drill/_docs/sql-reference/030-lexical-structure.md

 Numeric constants include integers, floats, and values in E notation.

 * Integers: 0-9 and a minus sign prefix
-* Float: a series of one or more decimal digits, followed by a period, ., and one or more digits in decimal places.
+* Floats: a series of one or more decimal digits, followed by a period, ., and one or more digits in decimal places.
 There is no optional + sign.
 Leading or trailing zeros are required before and after decimal points.
 For example, 0.52 and 52.0.
-* E notation: Approximate-value numeric literals in scientific notation consist of a mantissa and exponent.
+* E notation: Approximate-value numerical literals in scientific notation consist of a mantissa and exponent.
 Either or both parts can be signed.
 For example: 1.2E3, 1.2E-3, -1.2E3, -1.2E-3.
 Values consist of an optional negative sign (using -), a floating point number, letters e or E, a positive or negative sign (+ or -), and an integer exponent.
 For example, the following JSON file has data in E notation in two records.

         {"trans_id":0,
          "date":"2013-07-26",